What Are the Best Tanning Lamps?

 In general, when you are starting to tan most people will need a dose of UVB to jump start the melanin production in their skin and they will also need a lamp they can stay under long enough without burning for the UVA rays to oxidize that melanin to create a golden brown tan.
 The more UVB rays a lamp emits the more your skin may immediately show some redness as more melanin is created.
 The more UVA rays your lamps emit the more it can darken and brown the melanin previously made by the UVB.

 Bronzing lamps use less UVB and more UVA while regular tanning lamps use more UVB and less UVA and are great for tanners just starting out to get melanin production.
 Everyone's skin behaves somewhat differently to UVB and UVA ray combinations but in general regular tanning lamps are good for developing a base tan and may be good for people who are just getting into indoor tanning and using tanning beds to develop melanin.
 One very helpful rule to gauge how your skin behaves to UVB is to know that the natural sun at mid day in most parts of the world produces about 5% to 6% UVB.
 Historically, tanning bed and booth manufacturers have installed lamps that produce about 5.0% to 7.5% as the standard lamps that come with a bed in addition to a 20 minute maximum session timer.
-Some manufacturers of alternative lamps when they produce a tanning bed or booth and those lamps can produce up to 11.9% UVB.
-When using these higher UVB lamps the bed or booth will have a 9 to 15 minute maximum session timer.
+Some manufacturers of alternative lamps when they produce a tanning bed or booth and those lamps can produce up to 11.9% UVB with lower sessions times.
+When using these higher UVB lamps the bed or booth may have a 9 to 15 minute maximum session timer.

 In addition, many people have a harder time producing melanin in their face and arms so higher levels of UVB can be necessary in those regions to jump start the melanin production.
 Bronzing lamps are generally good for more experienced tanners who already have been tanning and or have a base tan and wish to maintain it.
 Bronzing lamps normally emit UVB levels of about 2% to 6% and UVA levels of 97% to 94%.
 Tanning lamps can be generally defined at lamps with 6% to 11.9% UVB and 94% to 88.1% UVA.